 Travel and Tourism

 Tourism is one of the world’s biggest industries and contributes around 10% of the UK’s income, supporting around 3.8 million jobs.
 There is continuous growth within the travel and tourism sector and a diverse range of job opportunities, requiring a wide range of skills.
 Hotels, airlines, destinations, attractions, transportation, cruises, events, activity providers, shopping centres, tourist services, travel agents, tour operators and many others together form together a huge industry.
-Tourism is a truly global industry with endless opportunities.
+Tourism is a truly global industry with endless opportunities, and one which is certainly alive and kicking in Plymouth and the wider South West!

 Key Stage 5